Murciano207/SpookFinance-docs/core-concepts/protocol/index/README.md

 A_k = \left(1-\frac{P_{supply}-P_{redeemed}}{P_{supply}}\right) \cdot B_k
 $$

-All Balancer Protocol smart contracts were coded supporting a protocol-level exit fee to be charged that goes to Balancer Labs for supporting the development of the protocol.
-However, after careful consideration the Balancer Labs team decided to launch the first version of Balancer without any protocol fees whatsoever. \(For technical reasons, this is unlikely to change.\)
+All Yogi Protocol smart contracts were coded supporting a protocol-level exit fee to be charged that goes to Yogi Studio for supporting the development of the protocol.
+However, after careful consideration the Yogi Studio team decided to launch the first version of Balancer without any protocol fees whatsoever. \(For technical reasons, this is unlikely to change.\)

 ### Single-Asset Deposit / Withdrawal